belle2/basf2/analysis/doc/FullEventInterpretation.rst

         /belle/MC/release-04-00-03/DB00000757/MC13a/prod00014088/s00/e0000/4S/r00000/charged/mdst
         /belle/MC/release-04-00-03/DB00000757/MC13a/prod00014089/s00/e0000/4S/r00000/charged/mdst

 * ``gbasf2_project_name_prefix``: Prefix for the `gbasf2 <https://confluence.desy.de/display/BI/Computing+GBasf2>`_ tasks which will be created by `b2luigi <https://b2luigi.readthedocs.io/en/latest/>`_ in the FEI grid workflow.
-Please try to keep it short and it is suggested to you to attach a date to it.
+Please try to keep it short and it is recommended to you to attach a date to it.
 Within the workflow, an additional string ``_part{index}`` will be added for each enumerated instance of ``FEIAnalysisTask``, and `b2luigi <https://b2luigi.readthedocs.io/en/latest/>`_ adds an additional hash number to the project name to keep it unique.
-* ``gbasf2_release``: The release to be used on grid.
+* ``gbasf2_release``: The release to be used on the grid.
 Please make a choice here depending on what is supported by the `gbasf2 <https://confluence.desy.de/display/BI/Computing+GBasf2>`_ release you have checked out.
-You don't have to worry about the case, that the developments in `basf2` specific to running FEI training on grid might not be contained in the official release.
+You don't have to worry about the case, that the developments in `basf2` specific to running FEI training on the grid might not be contained in the official release.
 The FEI training steering file is adapted such, that it can run both with a development and an official release.
 * ``gbasf2_print_status_updates``: Convenient option to monitor the progress of running `gbasf2 <https://confluence.desy.de/display/BI/Computing+GBasf2>`_ tasks submitted by the FEI grid workflow, so it is good to set it to ``true``.
 As an alternative, the progress can also be monitored with the **Job Monitor** application of `Belle II DIRAC <https://dirac.cc.kek.jp:8443/DIRAC/>`_.
 * ``gbasf2_noscout``: Option to disable scouting, which would slow down the progress, so it is set to ``true``.
 Feel free to activate it for testing purposes.
 * ``gbasf2_basf2opt``: To reduce the amount of print output of the `gbasf2 <https://confluence.desy.de/display/BI/Computing+GBasf2>`_ jobs, this option should be set to ``"-l ERROR"``, which is then passed to the `basf2` steering file.
-Having too many print outputs may cause problems on grid worker nodes.
+Having too many print outputs may cause problems on the grid worker nodes.
 * ``gbasf2_max_retries``: An option that handles how often a job is allowed to be resubmitted, before its `gbasf2 <https://confluence.desy.de/display/BI/Computing+GBasf2>`_ task is marked as failed in the `b2luigi <https://b2luigi.readthedocs.io/en/latest/>`_ workflow.
 Since it is well possible that individual jobs fail due to connection issues or temporarily bad sites, it is good to set that option to a relatively high number, e.g. 5 or even 10.
 Of course, you are advised to have a look at log files of failed jobs in any case, e.g. by using `Belle II DIRAC <https://dirac.cc.kek.jp:8443/DIRAC/>`_ for that.
 * ``gbasf2_download_logs``: To reduce the overall time of the FEI grid workflow, this option should be disabled by setting it to ``false``.
 You can have a look at specific job logs by using `Belle II DIRAC <https://dirac.cc.kek.jp:8443/DIRAC/>`_.
-* ``remote_tmp_directory``: This option is used by the ``PrepareInputsTask`` to upload tarballs of input files required by ``FEIAnalysisTask`` running on grid.
+* ``remote_tmp_directory``: This option is used by the ``PrepareInputsTask`` to upload tarballs of input files required by ``FEIAnalysisTask`` running on the grid.
 The directory specified in this option serves as a main directory, where several subdirectories will be created by the uploads performed by ``PrepareInputsTask``.
 To be able to access your temporary user folders on remote storage elements, the directory name should contain ``/belle/user/<your-grid-username>``.
 * ``remote_initial_se``: Initial storage element used by the ``PrepareInputsTask`` to upload the tarballs for the first time.
 After that first upload, the tarballs are replicated to storage elements corresponding to the ones, where the datasets specified in ``gbasf2_input_dslist`` are located.
 Possible initial storage element would be e.g. ``"KIT-TMP-SE"``.
 * ``local_cpus``: Number of CPU's used in parallel by the ``MergeOutputsTask`` on the local machine you are using.
-Please specifiy a sensible number, which does not lead to an overloaded machine.
+Please specify a sensible number, which does not lead to an overloaded machine.
 * ``working_dir``, ``log_dir`` and ``result_dir``: directories used by `b2luigi <https://b2luigi.readthedocs.io/en/latest/>`_ for processing the specified workflow.
-In case of the FEI grid worklow, please choose a local storage element with enough space of at least several 100 GB.
+In case of the FEI grid workflow, please choose a local storage element with enough space of at least several 100 GB.
 * ``executable``: List of executables to be used for the `b2luigi <https://b2luigi.readthedocs.io/en/latest/>`_ tasks, to be specified in this case to ``["python3"]``.

 B_generic_train.py